-to under-represented developing economies.
+Korean finance minister Yoon Jeung-hyun called on IMF members to come to an agreement on reforms of the institution.
+"We have now reached the point where countries need to take the political leadership and make some concessions for the reform of the IMF."
+When the G20 meet in Seoul in November, 5% of the IMF's quota is to be shifted to under-represented developing economies.
 In the joint communiqué released at the end of the IMFC meeting, the governors called on IMF managing director Dominique Strauss-Kahn to report to the IMFC on the progress of quota and governance reforms by the end of October.
 "We re-emphasize that quota and governance reforms are critical to institutional legitimacy and effectiveness," the communiqué said.
 "The Fund is and should remain a quota-based institution.
-We urge members who have not consented to the 2008 quota and voice reform to do so promptly."
+We urge members who have not consented to the 2008 guota and voice reform to do so promptly."
 They also called for "enhanced voice and representation of emerging markets and developing countries at the IMF's Executive Board; modalities for protecting the voting share of the poorest members; enhanced ministerial engagement and strategic oversight; and an open, transparent and merit-based process for selecting the heads of the IMF and other IFIs."
-The issue will also be discussed in Gyeongju, Korea, when the G20 finance ministers next meet.38 (October 11, 2010, Asia Pulse)
+The issue will also be discussed in Gyeongju, Korea, when the G20 finance ministers next meet.39 (October 11.
+2010, Asia Pulse)

 The BRIC countries will not compromise on IMF quotas reforms.
 The issue was discussed at a BRIC deputy finance ministers' meeting at the beginning of October.
 The position at the meeting "was that time is on our side and that the BRIC countries have no interest in ceding their principle positions, and the European countries cannot avoid offering a big compromise," Russian deputy finance minister Dmitry Pankin said when asked whether the BRIC countries would be willing to compromise.
 "The maximal compromise has already been offered: we agreed to increase the emerging markets quotas by just 5%, putting them at about 44.5% compared with 47% at the World Bank ...
 It's difficult to say, but it seems to me that most likely we won't reach agreement."
 European countries have also proposed that leadership of the IMF and World Bank be put on a rotating basis.
 Pankin said they proposed a system of rotation instead of having permanent directors, so that the leadership changes every two years.
 The third element of reform concerns the idea of introducing a ministerial council or giving the ministers additional functions, including controlling functions.
 "We, together with all the emerging markets, including the BRIC countries, confirm that our position is that the current board of directors remain the main management body and not transfer its functions to the ministerial council," he said.
-"The ministerial council would mean the end of controls over the operation of the IMF, that everything is decided by management, because management works here [in Washington] on a permanent basis and it will submit readymade decisions, and the ministerial council will simply be a rubber stamp ...
+"The ministerial council would mean the end of controls over the operation of the IMF, that everything is decided by management, because management works here [in Washington] on a permanent basis and it will submit ready-made decisions, and the ministerial council will simply be a rubber stamp ...
 A board of directors, permanently located in Washington, is needed.
 They know what is going on, they're on top of things, they know their way around and they can influence IMF operations.
-But if there is a ministerial council, that means management will decide everything," he said.39 (October 8, 2010, Interfax: Russia & CIS Business and Financial Newswire)
+But if there is a ministerial council, that means management will decide everything," he said.40 (October 8, 2010, Interfax: Russia & CIS Business and Financial Newswire)